RoobeshRaoED/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ## REGISTER NUMBER :
 212222040136
 ## AIM:
-To write a program to train the classifier for Diebetes.
+To write a program to train the classifier for Weather.
 ##  Algorithm:
 Step 1 : Start the program.<br>
 Step 2 : Import the necessary packages, such as NumPy and Pandas.<br>